cassuhdeel/budget-app/README.md

 ## Run Locally

-This application will run on http://localhost:3000/
+This application will run at http://localhost:3000/

 Start the server